mjc-school/MJC-School/stage #2.5/module #3 Spring Core/#4. Dependency Injection/content.md

 }
 ```

-In the example above ExampleService is the business class, and it makes use of one data layer class - ExampleRepository.
+In the example above MyService is the business class, and it makes use of one data layer class - MyRepository.
-Also, we have two methods defined in ExampleService class:
+Also, we have two methods defined in MyService class:

 - readSomeDataById - returns data by provided id
 - saveSomeData - saves provided data

-Both methods in ExampleService require ExampleRepository instance to do their logic.
-ExampleRepository is a dependency
+Both methods in MyService require MyRepository instance to do their logic.
+MyRepository is a dependency
-of ExampleService.
+of MyService.

 ## What Is Dependency Injection?